doj/Ultimate-USB-to-Controlport/README.md

 - [ ] the USB controller should remember the button state and count how many button down pushes were made.
 However this is not so easy when autofire is selected.
+  For example the following is buggy: press d-pad down, then X (up).
+When d-pad is released, both states are cleared.
 - [ ] reconfigure any USB button to any Commodore button
+- [ ] configure a USB button to set multiple directions at once. this could be useful for up+down and left+right to encode a special button.
 - [ ] save configuration to Arduino EEPROM https://www.arduino.cc/en/Reference/EEPROM
 - [ ] support PlayStation 3 controller
 - [ ] support PlayStation 4 controller